noynaert/act102handouts/04_Exam01/04_Exam.md

 The notes for 03B_Uploading will not be on the exam.
 However, the ability to upload files is something you will need to be able to do for this course.

+## Old Exam

+I have put a copy of an old exam in Canvas.
+Note that it was a different semester and the material covered in class might have been different in some areas.
+Please don't freak out if there is a question on the old exam that we have not covered in class or in the notes on github.
+If something is not in the github notes for units 1, 2, or 3 then it should not be on the exam you will take.
+Use the old exam as a study aid only.

+## About the actual exam

 **Everyone must physically come to class on the exam day; no one may take the exam remotely.**
 ADA requirements will be respected.